Sometimes we have to enroll the entire school in the first grade and start all over.

 4. If you do not like change, you are going to have trouble with Jesus.

 The living God seems to have a low threshold for boredom.
 He does nothing the same way twice.
-The stripes on zebras and tigers, we’re told, are distinctive to each animal.
+The stripes on zebras and tigers, the spots on leopards and cheetahs, we’re told, are distinctive to each animal.
 Human fingerprints, voice prints, and hair whorl-patterns are all one of a kind.
 Snowflakes.
-What else?

 And yet, in our small-mindedness, we demand that the Lord freeze-frame today and keep it as it is because we like it this way.